-□ YES □ NO UTILITY DEPOSIT (Housing Relocation or Re-housing services only) Supporting documentation for expense (e.g., letter from utility company, bill/invoice, etc.) AND (if applicable)- If utility not in ESG Program participant name, other documentation indicating ESG Program participant responsibility for utility □ YES □ NO 0 MOVING COSTS (Housing Relocation or Re-housing services only) Supporting documentation for expense (e.g., bill/invoice, etc.) AND - Supporting documentation that vendor had best/most reasonable cost (e.g., newspaper ads, quotes, etc.) AND (for storage costs)- Documentation indicating assistance not greater than three months or until participant is in housing, whichever occurs sooner MOTEL/HOTEL VOUCHER (when paid by charitable organization; not paid by client, local, state or federal government) Supporting documentation for expense (e.g., bill/invoice, etc.) AND - Supporting documentation that vendor had best/most reasonable cost (e.g., newspaper ads, guotes, etc.) □ YES □ NO AND - Documentation indicating no appropriate shelter bed(s) available (e.g., ESG Program staff description of attempt to secure placement in emergency shelter and lack of available, appropriate bed(s)) AND - Documentation indicating subsequent housing identified but not yet available for move-in (e.g., copy of executed lease indicating lease start date, letter from landlord/owner indicating intent to lease and start date) AND - Applica ble In File Documentation indicating assistance not greater than thirty (30) days or until participant is in housing, whichever occurs sooner HOUSING UNIT - Documentation showing ESG Program assistance used for eligible housing unit.
-V ~ □ YES □ NO RENT REASONABLENESS - If receiving ESG Program Financial Assistance (current/ongoing rent or security deposit) AND staying in current unit or moving to new housing unit.
-Documentation indicating rent charged for unit is comparable with unassisted units with similar amenities. □ YES □ NO 0 HABITABILITY STANDARDS INSPECTION - If receiving ESG Program Financial Assistance (any type) AND moving to new housing unit.
+□ YES □ NO UTILITY DEPOSIT (Housing Relocation or Re-housing services only) Supporting documentation for expense (e.g., letter from utility company, bill/invoice, etc.) AND (if applicable)- If utility not in ESG Program participant name, other documentation indicating ESG Program participant responsibility for utility □ YES □ NO MOVING COSTS (Housing Relocation or Re-housing services only) Supporting documentation for expense (e.g., bill/invoice, etc.) AND - Supporting documentation that vendor had best/most reasonable cost (e.g., newspaper ads, quotes, etc.) AND (for storage costs)- Documentation indicating assistance not greater than three months or until participant is in housing, whichever occurs sooner □ YES □ NO MOTEL/HOTEL VOUCHER (when paid by charitable organization; not paid by client, local, state or federal government) Supporting documentation for expense (e.g., bill/invoice, etc.) - AND - Supporting documentation that vendor had best/most reasonable cost (e.g., newspaper ads, quotes, etc.) - AND - Documentation indicating no appropriate shelter bed(s) available (e.g., ESG Program staff description of attempt to secure placement in emergency shelter and lack of available, appropriate bed(s)) - AND - Documentation indicating subsequent housing identified but not yet available for move-in (e.g., copy of executed lease indicating lease start date, letter from landlord/owner indicating intent to lease and start date) - AND - Documentation indicating length of assistance (not greater than thirty (30) days or until participant is in housing) Applica ble In File HOUSING UNIT - Documentation showing ESG Program assistance used for eligible housing unit. □ YES □ NO RENT REASONABLENESS - If receiving ESG Program Financial Assistance (current/ongoing rent or security deposit) AND staying in current unit or moving to new housing unit.
+Documentation indicating rent charged for unit is comparable with unassisted units with similar amenities. □ YES □ NO HABITABILITY STANDARDS INSPECTION - If receiving ESG Program Financial Assistance (any type) AND moving to new housing unit.
 Documentation indicating unit meets HUD Habitability Standards for ESG Program (or higher standard if set by grantee, e.g. Housing Quality Standards (HQS)). □ YES □ NO LEAD-BASED PAINT INSPECTION - If receiving ESG Program Financial Assistance (any type) AND staying in current housing unit or moving to new housing unit AND unit built before 1978 AND child under 6 years old or pregnant woman in household.
-Documentation indicating unit passed lead-based paint inspection.
 Notes: